 SRA Associates

-The 2024 Teaching Associate recruitment is closed.
+Teaching Associate recruitment is open until November 22, 2024.

 Program Information

-Course dates: July 1 – July 26, 2024 (4-weeks in Session A)
+Course dates: June 30 – July 25, 2025 (4-weeks in Session A)

 The Summer Research Academies (SRA) is a competitive program that provides qualified high school students an introduction to the research enterprise through project-based, directed research in interdisciplinary fields.
 This program provides students with hands-on experience and professional development by allowing them to choose and develop a research project (groups of three) specific to the program track (e.g., Nanotechnology, Machine Learning, Marine Biology, History, Global Studies, etc.).